 Maximize your keyword searches with Boolean searching.

-Use "quotation marks" to search for whole phrases: "adult education"
+Use "quotation marks" to search for phrases: "adult development"

 Consider truncation.
 The symbol used is usually *.